tomjirsa/time-series-generator/README.md

 - **Missing Values** - missing observations put into the time series.
 Available parameters are:
   - `from`: start of the interval with the missing values.
   - `to`: end of the interval with the missing values.
-- **Annomalies**: adds anomalies to the time series.
+- **Outliers**: adds anomalies to the time series.
 Available parameters are:
   - `position`: the index of the observation with an anomaly.
   - `coef`: the multiplier of the original observation to create an anomaly.
-- **Changepoint**: adds a change point (change of level) of the time series.
+- **Jumps**: adds a change point (change of level) of the time series.
 Available parameters are:
   - `from`: start of the interval with the changed level.
   - `to`: end of the interval with the changed level.
   - `value`: absolute value of the level change.